MSU-PRL/PRL-website/README.md

 <hr>

 ## CSS Folder
 The CSS folder contains all custom stylesheets for the PRL website.
-The main PRL CSS file is
 ### Instructions to modify code:
  * **Custom modifications take place in the prlCustomCSS-2018.scss file, outside of Mura**.
 This is the core PRL custom CSS file.
 It contains variables that allow for control and consistency of custom visual components.
 It requires knowledge of SCSS programming language and a viable code editor, such as <a href="https://code.visualstudio.com/"> Visual Studio Code</a>.
 * **Use an automated compile and minimize system**, as Mura only reads .css files.
 Instructions: